transparency-dev/static-ct/modules/README.md

 This directory contains modules that Tessera Personality can link to get extra functionalities.

-TODO: move out of the SCTFE directory once we've sorted out repo structure for personalities
+TODO: move out of this directory once we've sorted out repo structure for personalities